Timeless and Universal

 The Chalice

 Chalice This symbol is also commonly called The Cup.
 In Paganism, the cup symbolizes water, which is a feminine element.
-The cup resembles a woman’s womb and is therefore considered the symbol of the Goddess of the Womb and the female reproductive function in general.
-It is an all-encompassing symbol for fertility, a woman’s gift for gestation and the creation of life, a woman’s intuition and psychic abilities, and the subconscious.
-In Christianity, the chalice symbolizes the Holy Communion as it is the vessel that holds the wine, which symbolizes the blood of Christ.
-Recent symbolisms, however, hold the chalice as a symbol for the womb of a woman, not unlike the beliefs held by non-Christian practitioners.
+The cup resembles a woman’s womb and is therefore considered to be the symbol of the Goddess of the Womb and the female reproductive function in general.
+It is an all-encompassing symbol for fertility, a woman’s gift for gestation and the creation of life; a woman’s intuition and psychic abilities; and the subconscious.
+In Chistianity, the chalice is the symbol of the Holy Communion as it was the vessel which held the wine which symbolizes the blood of Christ.
+Recent symbolisms however hold the chalice as a symbol for the womb of a woman, not unlike the beliefs held by non-Christian practitioners.

 Crow Mother

 Crow Mother The Crow Mother or Angwusnasomtaka is a nurturing and loving mother.
-She is considered the mother of all kachinas and is thus held in the highest regard.
-She appears during the winter and summer solstices, bringing a basketful of sprouts to symbolize life’s new beginnings with abundant crops.
+She is considered as the mother of all kachinas and is thus held in the highest regard by all.
+She appears during the winter and summer solstices, bringing a basketful of sprouts to symbolize life’s new beginnings with an abundance of crops.
 She also appears during Kachina initiation rites for children.
 She brings a bundle of yucca blades that will be used during the ritual.
 The yucca blades are used by the Hu Kachinas as whips.
 The Crow Mother replaces all yucca blades as they become worn during the whippings.

 Lakshmi Yantra